Nour-Sadek/Amazing-Numbers/README.md

 # How to Run

-Download the numbers repository to your local repository and open the project in your choice IDE and run the project.
+Download the numbers repository to your machine.
+Create a new project in IntelliJ IDEA, then move the downloaded numbers repository to the src folder, then run the numbers.Main java class.